mobarakali/Web-Development-with-PHP-Laravel/assignments/module18/README.md

 ### Answer
 Here are the steps on how to create a new migration file to add a `"categories"` table with the specified columns in a Laravel project:

 1. Open the terminal and navigate to the root directory of the Laravel project.
-2. Run the following command to create a new migration file:
+Run the following command to create a new migration file:
 ```
 php artisan make:migration create_categories_table
 ```
-This will create a new migration file in the `database/migrations` directory.
+This will create a new migration file with the name `create_categories_table` in the `database/migrations` directory.
 The name of the file will be prefixed with the timestamp of when the migration was created.

-3. Open the newly created migration file and edit the `up()` method to add the following code:
+2. Open the newly created migration file and edit the `up()` method to add the following code:

 ```
 Schema::create('categories', function (Blueprint $table) {
-    $table->increments('id');
+    $table->id();
     $table->string('name');
-    $table->timestamps();
+    $table->timestamp('created_at')->useCurrent();
+    $table->timestamp('updated_at')->useCurrent();
 });
 ```
-This code will create a new table called categories with the following columns:
+In the code above, the up method is used to define the table structure according to our needs.
+This code will create a new table called categories with the following columns after **Step 3** is done:

 > id: The primary key of the table.